vijayvj007/Elevate-Labs-Task-2/README.md

 **Urgency Indicators:**
 - "URGENT" in the subject line
 - "account has been SUSPENDED"
-- "update your payment information IMMEDIATELY"
-- "within 24 HOURS"
+- "update your payment information IMMEDIATELY "within 24 HOURS"
 - "permanent deletion of your account"

 **Analysis:**